 It is important to note that a judge will oversee the probate process to make sure that everything is done correctly.
 If a judge sees that something is wrong, he or she will intervene.

 After the decedent has died, the executor must notify heirs and creditors that the probate process has begun.
 He or she is responsible for keeping these people informed.
 Sending a notice will give creditors ample time to make claims against the estate if necessary.

-If you need assistance with probate, you may want to contact a Fort Collins, CO probate lawyer from W.B.
-Moore Law as soon as possible.
-We are here to address all of your questions and concerns about the process.
+If you need assistance with probate, you may want to contact a probate lawyer — according to our friends at W.B.
+Moore Law — as soon as possible.
+A lawyer can address all of your questions and concerns about the process.